 Adrian Margaret Smith Piper (born September 20, 1948) is a first-generation Conceptual artist and analytic philosopher who was born in New York City.
 Since 2005 she has lived and worked in Berlin, where she runs the Adrian Piper Research Archive (APRA) Foundation Berlin.

-Like all Americans, Piper is racially mixed.
+Piper publicly identifies as an American woman of acknowledged African ancestry.
+Like all Americans, she is "racially" (that is, ethnically) mixed.
 She is 1/32 Malagasy (Madagascar), 1/32 African of unknown origin, 1/16 Igbo (Nigeria), and 1/8 East Indian (Chittagong, India [now Bangladesh]), in addition to having predominantly British and German family ancestry.
 Detailed genealogies for all four of her grandparents are available at the APRA Foundation Berlin website Genealogies page.
 She is a direct descendant of Reverend John Rogers, first Protestant martyr of the Anglican revolution, burned at the stake in 1555.
 Educating the general public about the pervasiveness of miscegenation and the fictitiousness of the concept of race has been a recurring theme in her work, beginning with her first high school biology term paper in genetics in 1962 and including the public announcement of her retirement from being “black” in 2012.
 Piper grew up in the Washington Heights section of Manhattan.
 Her father, Daniel Robert Piper, was a lawyer and nephew of William T. Piper, the aviator and founder of the Piper Aircraft Company.
 Her mother, Olive Xavier Smith Piper, was the English Department administrator of the Open Admissions Program at the City College of New York and the only daughter of Reginald Audley Smith, a planter and accountant, and Margaret Ann Norris Smith, a high school teacher.
 Piper left New York City in 1974 and later lived in Cambridge, Massachusetts; West Berlin, Germany; Heidelberg, Germany; Ann Arbor, Michigan; Menlo Park, California; Washington, D.C.; La Jolla, California; Wellesley, Massachusetts; Los Angeles, California; and Cape Cod, Massachusetts, before settling permanently in Berlin, Germany in 2005.
 Her bi-lingual autobiographical book, Escape to Berlin: A Travel Memoir/ Flucht nach Berlin: Eine Reiseerinnerung appeared in 2018 as the first print publication of the APRA Foundation Berlin.

 Piper attended Riverside Church nursery and kindergarten.
 She entered the New Lincoln School grammar school in first grade, and graduated from its high school in 1966.
 During high school she also attended the Art Students’ League.
 She began exhibiting her artwork internationally at the age of twenty, and graduated from the School of Visual Arts in 1969 with an A.A. in Fine Art and a concentration in painting and sculpture.
 While continuing to produce and exhibit her artwork, Piper received a B.A.
 Summa Cum Laude with Research Honors in Philosophy and a minor in Medieval and Renaissance Musicology from the City College of New York in 1974.
 For graduate school in philosophy she attended Harvard University, where she received an M.A. in 1977 and a Ph.D. in 1981 under the supervision of John Rawls.
 She also studied Kant and Hegel with Dieter Henrich at the University of Heidelberg in 1977-1978.
 Piper taught philosophy at Georgetown, Harvard, Michigan, Stanford, and UCSD.
 In 1987 at Georgetown University, Piper became the first tenured African American woman professor in the field of philosophy.
 In 2008, for her refusal to return to the United States while listed as a “Suspicious Traveler” on the U.S. Transportation Security Administration Watch List, Wellesley College forcibly terminated her tenured full professorship while she was on unpaid leave in Berlin.
 In 2011 the American Philosophical Association awarded her the title of Professor Emeritus.